Updated: 2 days ago

 If you're teaching kids to write, then you know how difficult it can be to get them to produce quality writing.
 Not every kid comes to us knowing how to put together complete sentences or generate ideas and organize those into paragraphs.
 Not every kid is a natural speller or grammar whiz.
-But, every kid can learn to use tools that will help them become better writers and independent learners.
+But, every kid can learn to use tools that will help them become better a writer and independent learner.
 I remember working on lesson plans and wondering how I was going to squeeze everything I needed to teach in the time I had with my kiddos.
 I finally acknowledged the fact that despite being the superhero teacher I was (and that you are!) students would have to take responsibility for some of their own learning by using tools and references.

 Teach Them to Use Resources

 I don't know about you, but I use reference tools all the time when creating, writing blog posts, or completing tasks.
 I mean, what professional doesn't use tools to help them do their job?
 I can assure you I had the top three English teachers in middle school history - Mrs. Hall, Mrs. Horn, and Mrs. Bell - to whom I credit for giving me an excellent language arts background.
 They were sticklers for the basics and "believe you me..." you'd better not forget to capitalize that proper pronoun I or misspell "occasion."
 What I do remember is that they gave us tools to use and expected us to use them to make our work the best it could be.

 The tools I'm talking about were lists of words and rules for capitalization, punctuation, and grammar.
 We read classics and discussed how the author used language to affect the reader.
 I'm sure there was some sort of state skills test, but I don't remember them mentioning it once.
 We dug into literature, analyzed poems, and wrote every day in some form or fashion.
 And that is exactly how I taught my middle school kiddos.
 Good teaching never goes out of style.

 Setting Up a Writer's Tools Section in Student Binders